Chemistry’s multi-pronged approach to inclusive excellence

-The Department of Chemistry has created a multi-pronged approach to increase diversity, create a successful and supportive environment to recruit and retain students.
+The Department of Chemistry has created a multi-pronged approach to inclusive excellence, to create a successful and supportive environment to recruit and retain students.
 Implementation of several department-level programs and support of student-led initiatives are key components to our approach.
 Each of our current programs is summarized below, and links are provided for more detailed information.

 This is an accordion element with a series of buttons that open and close related content panels.